ADBond/bga-calypso/README.md

 * number of rounds/games set via gameoptions
 * team settings via gameoptions?
 * stats
-* any other TODOs from code not covered by these/general tidying
+* anything else in [gathered list of to-dos](misc/todo_list) from code not covered by these/general tidying
 * ~~Fix js bug at end of a hand that needs refresh~~

 ### Notifications